Foreign exchange reserves: History

-Origins and Gold Standard Era
+Origins and gold standard era

 The modern exchange market as tied to the prices of gold began during 1880.
 Of this year the countries significant by size of reserves were Austria-Hungary, Belgium, Canadian Confederation, Denmark, Grand Duchy of Finland, German Empire and Sweden-Norway.

 Official international reserves, the means of official international payments, formerly consisted only of gold, and occasionally silver.
 But under the Bretton Woods system, the US dollar functioned as a reserve currency, so it too became part of a nation's official international reserve assets.
-From 1944–1968, the US dollar was convertible into gold through the Federal Reserve System, but after 1968 only central banks could convert dollars into gold from official gold reserves, and after 1973 no individual or institution could convert US dollars into gold from official gold reserves.
+From 1944 to 1968, the US dollar was convertible into gold through the Federal Reserve System, but after 1968 only central banks could convert dollars into gold from official gold reserves, and after 1973 no individual or institution could convert US dollars into gold from official gold reserves.
 Since 1973, no major currencies have been convertible into gold from official gold reserves.
 Individuals and institutions must now buy gold in private markets, just like other commodities.
 Even though US dollars and other currencies are no longer convertible into gold from official gold reserves, they still can function as official international reserves.

 Central banks throughout the world have sometimes cooperated in buying and selling official international reserves to attempt to influence exchange rates and avert financial crisis.
-For example, in the Baring crisis (the "Panic of 1890"), the Bank of England borrowed GBP 2 million from the Banque de France.
+For example, in the Baring crisis (the "Panic of 1890"), the Bank of England borrowed GBP 2 million from the Bank of France.
 The same was true for the Louvre Accord and the Plaza Accord in the post gold-standard era.